* ESC - close the search window

 Martin Pollack: I really can’t say that everything is the same, that Putin is Hitler, and that everything is repeated exactly, but it is true that many things are repeated.
 In particular, territorial claims like “Russia is where Russians are.”
 Germans did the same about the Sudetenland.

 There are many obvious analogies.
-For example, Russians committed a massacre, and like all criminals, they try to hide their crime.
+For example, Russians committed a massacre, and like all criminals, they tried to hide their crime.
 No corpse — no crime.
-They try to bury the bodies, to make it look like nothing happened.
+They tried to bury the bodies, to make it look like nothing happened.
 The Nazis did the same thing.
-Moreover, they approached the issue like gardeners: they planted trees and flowers on the gravesites.
-So that there was no trace of it.
-In Ukraine, there was no time for this now, but the intention is the same.
+Moreover, they approached the issue like gardeners: They planted trees and flowers on the gravesites so that there was no trace of it.
+In Ukraine, there isn’t time for that but the intention is the same.
 Russians are trying to hide the truth from the world.
 They are trying to camouflage it.

-Martin Pollack: I wonder why feminist organizations have not reacted critically to these numerous rapes.
+Martin Pollack: I wonder why feminist organizations have not reacted critically to the numerous rapes.
 Women are incredibly brave.
 If you look at the protests in Poland, Belarus, or even Russia, there are many women participating in them, taking the initiative.
-I think the feminists community’s reaction to Russian atrocities was too weak.
+I think the feminist community’s reaction to Russian atrocities has been too weak.

 Unfortunately, rape is a form of war.
 It is a weapon.
 Russians use rape as a weapon.
 To break people morally, to destroy them.
 This is the experience of World War II.
-Response of the West is delayed, everyone is too cautious.
+The Western response is delayed, everyone is too cautious.
 There are letters from German intellectuals who write that we must return to dialogue with Russia.
 Even Jürgen Habermas, an incredibly wise and sharp thinker, stated this.

 Those who say there’s nothing we can achieve using weapons have a poor understanding of the concept of pacifism.
 Right now, something can only be done with weapons.
 Conversations will be held later.

-First of all Russians must be defeated, destroyed and their troops must be withdrawn from the entire territory of Ukraine.
+First of all, Russians must be defeated and destroyed, and their troops must be withdrawn from the entire territory of Ukraine.
 There must be no compromises.
 It’s so funny that here in the West they say that Ukraine will not be much smaller if we give up a small part of it, like Luhansk or Donetsk.
-There are people who say: well, many Ukrainians speak Russian.
+There are people who say, “Well, many Ukrainians speak Russian.”
 Yes, of course, just like there are Swiss who speak French, there are Swiss who speak Italian.
 No one would say that they are French or Italian.
 There are countries with linguistic diversity.
 Thank God there are!

 Martin Pollack: It is impossible to fully comprehend the war so far, it is too early.
 But we need to document it.

-In Europe, it was believed that such evil was no longer possible, that we were living in different times.
+In Europe, it was believed that such evil was no longer possible and that we were living in different times.
 I am a child of war, born in 1944.
-I was in a house that was bombed for over 48 hours, we were hiding in the basement.
+I was in a house that was bombed for over 48 hours — we were hiding in the basement.
 Then they had to dig us out of the rubble.
 And it was easy to overlook a small child…

 I often think that my life began in war and will end in war.